xabbu42/Master/arbeit.md

 3\.\ case: One of the occurrences of $A$ is the principal formula of the last rule, the other is a side formula.
-Use the inversion lemma (\ref{invers}) on the side formula $A$ in the premises and the induction hypothesis to contract the deconstructed parts of
+Use the inversion lemma (\ref{invers}) on the side formula $A$ in the premises to deconstruct it.
+Use the induction hypothesis to contract the deconstructed parts of
 $A$.
 Append the same last rule without $A$ as side formula to get the necessary proof.
 \End{proof}